 In this section, we will learn how WeakHashMap works internally in java.
 WeakHashMap uses a weak reference to hold keys.
 An object can have both weak and strong (normal) references.
 If an object has a strong reference, it can never be garbage collected.

 A weak reference is a reference that by itself does not prevent an object from being garbage collected.
 If an object has only weak references or no references then it is collected by garbage collector.

 WeakHashMap periodically checks objects that have weak references.
-A weak reference signifies that the key is no longer used by anyone and it is collected by garbage collector.
+A weak reference signifies that the key is no longer used by anyone and is collected by garbage collector.
 Then WeakHashMap removes the associated entry from the map.

 Constructors of WeakHashMap class

 WeakHashMap class defines four constructors that are as:

 1. WeakHashMap(): This form of constructor creates a new, empty WeakHashMap with the default initial capacity (16) and load factor (0.75).

 2. WeakHashMap(int initialCapacity): This form of constructor creates a new, empty WeakHashMap with the specified initial capacity and default load factor (0.75).